ioBroker/socket-client/README.md

 ## How to use in frontend

-- At the moment this lib is only tested with socket lib from admin & against admin socket
+- load socket lib from admin or web adapter e.g.: <script src="../lib/js/socket.io.js"></script>
-- load socket lib from admin or use fork from here window.io = new AdminSocketIo();
+  with connection to admin-adapter you could also use the included fork (for testing): window.io = new AdminSocketIo();
 - build connection:
-  const adminConnection = new AdminConnection({ protocol: 'http', host: '192.168.1.2', port: 8081, admin5only: true, autoSubscribes: [] });
+  const adminConnection = new AdminConnection({ protocol: 'ws', host: '192.168.1.2', port: 8081, admin5only: false, autoSubscribes: [] });
   await adminConnection.startSocket();
   await adminConnection.waitForFirstConnection();
   console.log(await adminConnection.getHosts());